View Data Updates | Yext Hitchhikers Platform

 - Learn how data updates are streamed to deploys

-Whenever Knowledge Graph data changes – whether from content edits in the UI or through API integrations – Yext will automatically push data updates to Pages, updating the relevant web pages in your deploys.
+Whenever Content changes – whether from content edits in the UI or through API integrations – Yext will automatically push data updates to Pages, updating the relevant web pages in your deploys.
 Data updates in Pages are extremely performant and highly scalable.
 An individual update can be processed in seconds and the system can handle hundreds of thousands of concurrent updates.

 In this unit, we’ll walk through what happens in the Pages UI once data has been updated.